atlemagnussen/backslash-site/articles/dlink-dcs-5222l-notes.md

 Then navigate to `Maintenance` on the top navigation bar, then `Firmware upgrade` on the left navigation bar and you will see something like this screenshot:
 ![dlink dcs-5222l maintenance](https://storage.googleapis.com/atle-static/pics/dlink-dcs5222l-firmware-upgrade-page.jpg)

-The version in this example is `2.03.01`.
+The current version in this example is `2.03.01`.

 ### Find latest firmware

 Go to [D-Link DCS-5222L technical support downloads](https://support.dlink.com/productinfo.aspx?m=DCS-5222L) and select your revision A or B. There you will find firmware among other downloads and you see which is the latest version, screenshot:
 ![dlink dcs-5222l support downloads](https://storage.googleapis.com/atle-static/pics/dlink-support-dcs-5222l-downloads.jpg)

-The version in this example is `2.16.03`
+The latest available version in this example is `2.16.03`

-If your current version is outdated, download now and proceed.
+If your current version is outdated, download the latest now and proceed.

 ### Execute the upgrade